weongyo/varnish-perf/README.md

   Default value is 0 indicating unlimited.

+* -p param=value

+  * Sets the parameters used to control varnishperf's behaviours.
+Folleing parameters are supported:

+    * connect_timeout=N

+      Default connection timeout for backend connections.
+      We only try to connect to the backend for this many seconds before giving up.

+      Default value is 3 seconds.

+    * diag_bitmap=N

+      Bitmap controlling diagnostics code:

+      * 0x00000001 - CNT_Session states.
+      * 0x00000002 - socket error messages.

+      Default value is 0.

+    * read_timeout=N

+      Default timeout for receiving bytes from target.
+      We only wait for this many seconds for bytes before giving up.

+      Default value is 6 seconds.

+    * write_timeout=N

+      Send timeout for client connections.
+      If the HTTP response hasn't been transmitted in this many seconds the session is closed.

+      Default value is 6 seconds.

 * -r N

   Indicates the rate.
 For example, if -r 1000, there will be 1000 requests